Newsbytes: Japan Arcades Update; Deeproot Pinball Auction; Street Fighter 6 & House of the Dead Remake; More

 arcadehero March 12, 2022 2

 Welcome to Newsbytes, a collection of news from around the arcade & pinball world.
 Stay tuned next week for Amusement Expo 2022 – while I don’t expect a deluge of new-new games appearing there, it’s still a tradeshow and should have some fun things to see.
-I’ll be posting a preview post and video of that this next week.
+I’ll be putting out a preview post of that next week.

 Japanese Arcade Updates

-Let’s start with Sega, since much of the doom & gloom focus has been on them.
-They released a trailer and website for a new version of a popular card video game that is called Eiketsu Taisen.
-This is part of the Sangokushi Taisen series; and Ted mentioned that it’s a crossover of Sangokushi and its previous spin-off Sengoku Taisen, although I am not very familiar with the series apart from knowing that once Sega did test a version of Sangokushi Taisen in Chicago.
+Let’s start with Sega, since much of the doom and gloom focus has been on them.
+They have just released a new trading card video game, Eiketsu Taisen.
+This is the third branch of the Sangokushi Taisen series; Ted mentioned that it’s a crossover of Sangokushi and its previous spin-off Sengoku Taisen.
+I myself am not very familiar with this apart from knowing that it is all based around old Japanese and Chinese warlords – which though successful in Asia makes it a pretty hard sell out West.
+But Sega did surprisingly once test a version of Sangokushi Taisen in Chicago at GameWorks (though it didn’t go anywhere, of course).

-As a card game, it’s far more involved than what we’ve seen here in games that use cards, almost like it’s an RTS but characters/units will be in the game based upon where their cards are placed on the physical cabinet playfield.
-The above trailer interestingly hits at the difficulties of the market, between all of the entertainment competition out there and the pandemic, probably made to remind players how arcade gaming differs from mobile/PC.
+As a card game, it’s far more involved than what we’ve seen here in games that use cards.
+It is pretty much like an RTS, but with characters/units appearing in the game based upon where their cards are placed on the physical cabinet playfield.
+The above trailer interestingly hits at the difficulties of the market, between all of the entertainment competition out there and the pandemic, probably made to remind players how arcade gaming differs from mobile/PC in a good way.
+Again though, this example wouldn’t really take here.

 While Sega just has this new game to speak of, Konami has a few.
 First off is a new game that they are currently testing out as of writing called Chase Chase Jokers.
 This one is pretty interesting and refreshing – borrowing the aesthetic and colorful vibrancy of games like Nintendo’s Splatoon, it’s a competitive maze runner game.
-Handling up to six players at once (3v3), players navigate mazes, grabbing keys along the way to the main key.
+Handling up to six players at once (3v3) in both local and online multiplayer, players navigate mazes, grabbing keys along the way to the main key.
+The basic concept is pretty appealing, at least:

-Granted, when most arcade gamers think of Konami, they think of Bemani and not quirky games like CCJ above.
+Granted, when most arcade gamers think of Konami in this day and age, they think of Bemani and not quirky games like CCJ above.
 Here’s one that is described as similar to Dance Evolution, but simpler – perhaps a blend between ‘DanEvo’ and Dance Rush.
 That said, it also seems similar in how it works to Taito’s Tetote x Connect (mentioned below), but with Konami’s design touch applied to it.
 It uses 3 screens stacked together to appear as one and uses sensors to detect the movements of your entire body.

-To top Konami off, I don’t think I’ve mentioned the next home version to release of DDR, Dance Dance Revolution GrandPrix, which has its own new website, and they will also just launched a new licenced trivia arcade game series, called QuizKnock STADIUM.
+To finish up Konami here, I don’t think I’ve previously mentioned the next home PC version to release of DDR, Dance Dance Revolution GrandPrix, which has its own new website, and they have additionally just launched a new licenced trivia arcade game series, called QuizKnock STADIUM.

 We also have some Taito news to top things off with.
 First, since we’re talking rhythm games, Taito’s TetoteXConnect has reached American shores thanks to Round1USA.
-I haven’t heard what gamers think of it for good or bad yet though.
-Second is a surprise – it had been looking like the last game that would grace Taito’s NESiCAxLIVe platform would be the basic puzzle game Levels Vs., but a new fighter was announced for the platform in EN-EINS PERFEKTWELT Anastasis.
+I haven’t heard what people think of it yet though.
+Second is a surprise – it had been looking like the last game that would grace Taito’s NESiCAxLive platform would be the puzzle game Levels Vs., but a new fighter was announced for it in EN-EINS PERFEKTWELT Anastasis.
 It’s a sequel to another 2D fighter that isn’t super well known outside of Japan, and one I don’t know enough about to comment on further.
-The teaser here also doesn’t tell us much:
+The teaser here also doesn’t tell much:

 Oh and about Japanese arcades being all dead and done?
-The new opening of a GiGO store in Tokyo begs to differ.
+The new GiGO opening in Tokyo begs to differ.

 Deeproot Pinball Assets Going Up For Sale At Auction